google/yapf/README.rst

 Algorithm Design
 ----------------

-The main data structure in YAPF is the ``UnwrappedLine`` object.
+The main data structure in YAPF is the ``LogicalLine`` object.
 It holds a list of ``FormatToken``\s, that we would want to place on a single line if there were no column limit.
 An exception being a comment in the middle of an expression statement will force the line to be formatted on more than one line.
-The formatter works on one ``UnwrappedLine`` object at a time.
+The formatter works on one ``LogicalLine`` object at a time.

-An ``UnwrappedLine`` typically won't affect the formatting of lines before or after it.
-There is a part of the algorithm that may join two or more ``UnwrappedLine``\s into one line.
+An ``LogicalLine`` typically won't affect the formatting of lines before or after it.
+There is a part of the algorithm that may join two or more ``LogicalLine``\s into one line.
 For instance, an if-then statement with a short body can be placed on a single line:

 .. code-block:: python